shakfu/midi-langs/README.md

 - [mma](https://www.mellowood.ca/mma/) - an accompaniment generator.
 It creates MIDI tracks for a soloist to perform over from a user supplied file containing chords and MMA directives.

 - [opusmodus](https://www.opusmodus.com) - a commercial music composition development environment. -- "currently the most advanced software for computer-assisted composition available".

+- [textbeat](https://github.com/flipcoder/textbeat) - Compose music in a plaintext format or type music directly in the shell.
+The format is vertical and column-based, similar to early music trackers, but with syntax inspired by jazz/music theory.